-1. Utilize fundamental concepts of music and apply them to the performance of beginning- to intermediate-level repertoire on the piano.
+1. Utilize fundamental concepts of music and apply them to the performance of intermediate-level repertoire on the piano.

-MUSC 11D:
+MUSCP 11D:

-1. Utilize fundamental concepts of music and apply them to the performance of intermediateto early advanced level repertoire on the piano.
+1. Utilize fundamental concepts of music and apply them to the performance of intermediate- to-earlyadvanced-level repertoire on the piano.